 - Time-based access: Building administrators can schedule unlock times, create self-expiring access passes, and set other time restrictions for access.

 - Flexible access credentials: Users can open doors using a variety of access credentials, including smartphones, key cards, and fobs.

-- Remote locking and unlocking: Through the dashboard or app, you can lock or unlock doors remotely — although only admins can do this, not tenants.
+- Remote locking and unlocking: Through the dashboard or app, you may be able to lock or unlock doors remotely — although only admins may do this, not tenants.